Joseph Miller Huston

-Joseph Miller Huston (February 23, 1866 – 1940) was an architect notable for designing the third (and current) Pennsylvania State Capitol in Harrisburg.
+Joseph Miller Huston (February 23, 1866 – November 16, 1940) was an architect notable for designing the third and current Pennsylvania State Capitol, located in Harrisburg, Pennsylvania.
 Construction started in 1902 of his Beaux-Arts design.
 He was one of five people convicted of graft in 1910 after a state investigation of cost overruns in association with construction and furnishing the capitol.

 Early life and education

-Joseph Miller Huston was born in Philadelphia, Pennsylvania in 1866.
+Huston was born in Philadelphia, Pennsylvania, February 23, 1866.
 When he was seventeen, Joseph joined the firm of Frank Furness and Sons, where he worked during his college years.
-He graduated from Princeton University in 1892, re-joining Furness' firm full-time.
+He graduated from Princeton University in 1892, and then rejoined the Furness firm full-time.

 Career

 In 1895, Huston founded his own firm, and began designing buildings in Philadelphia, such as the Witherspoon Building, (1895).
 In 1898–99, Huston toured Europe and Asia, along with his older brother, Samuel, experiencing historic styles which greatly influenced his later designs.